How To Recognize the 5 Types of Tooth Cracks

 All are possibilities and valid questions regarding the cracks described.
 They are all concerning questions, but all manageable situations.
 The chair may be glued and repaired.
 The floor may be sealed and smoothed.
 And the branch may be trimmed.
 Disasters avoided!

-What about tooth cracks?
+What about a cracked tooth?
 Again, a very uneasy feeling.
-But this situation carries a much greater amount of concern.
+But this situation raises much greater concern.
 Depending upon the crack position and degree, the result may be catastrophic — a tooth may be lost!
-This can represent a complete disaster that can include emotional, financial and functional considerations.
+This can represent a complete disaster, encompassing emotional, financial, and functional considerations.

-The question is: Could the tooth crack be recognized, and could the outcome from the crack have been predicted to avoid a dental catastrophe?
+The question is: Could the cracked tooth have been recognized, and could the outcome from the crack have been predicted to avoid a dental catastrophe?
 Having an understanding of crack origin, etiology, symptomology, and prognosis can provide better diagnosis and patient communication and may save a catastrophe from happening to our patients.

-One of the main considerations regarding an observed tooth crack is the question of when to intervene.
+One of the primary considerations in an observed cracked tooth is when to intervene.
 Should the tooth be restored, crowned, or extracted?
 All are possible treatments.
-Identifying and classifying cracks will provide some guidance as to treatment planning and treatment outcome.
-Many teeth with cracks can be saved!
-The keys are identification, understanding signs and symptoms and early detection.
+Identifying and classifying cracks will guide treatment planning and treatment outcomes.
+Many cracked teeth can be saved!
+The keys are identification, understanding signs and symptoms, and early detection.

 The American Association of Endodontists has identified five types of tooth cracks.
 These types are: